 REC-PATH is a collaborative project supported by the European Research Area Network on Illicit Drugs (ERANID).
-This work is funded in the United Kingdom by the National Institute for Health Research (NIHR) Policy Research Program and Scottish Government, in Belgium by the Belgian Science Policy Office (BELSPO) and Research Foundation-Flanders (FWO), and in the Netherlands by the Netherlands Organization for Health Research & Development (ZonMw).
+This work is funded in the United Kingdom by the National Institute for Health Research (NIHR) Policy Research Program and Scottish Government, in Belgium (Flanders) by the Belgian Science Policy Office (BELSPO) and Research Foundation-Flanders (FWO), and in the Netherlands by the Netherlands Organization for Health Research & Development (ZonMw).
 The views expressed in this article are those of the authors and not necessarily those of the national funding agencies or ERANID.

 References